pagkly/Zed/Investopedia3/What Is a Junior Capital Pool (JCP).md

 The JCP may also be known as a Capital Pool Company (CPC).

-The JPC is, essentially, a [shell corporation](https://www.investopedia.com/terms/s/shellcorporation.asp) with no assets other than [cash](https://www.investopedia.com/terms/c/cash.asp), which has not yet begun business operations.
+The JPC is, essentially, a [[shell corporation]](https://www.investopedia.com/terms/s/shellcorporation.asp) with no assets other than [[cash]](https://www.investopedia.com/terms/c/cash.asp), which has not yet begun business operations.
 Their issues might be described as stock options rather that stock shares, since their value remains to be determined at a future date.1

 ### Key Takeaways